 In 50 years working with the public, he has seen first hand how the camping experience has substantially added to the character of individuals he has known.
 As a boy, he remembers his camp experience and wants to help provide those positive influences to today’s youth.

 Richard Brooks was raised in North Alabama where he was nurtured in faith when Camp Maranatha first began ministry in 1965.
 Following college and a journey through the wilderness of atheism, Richard rededicated his life to the Lordship of Christ and entered parish ministry after receiving his master’s degree.
 In addition to Christian ministry, he founded two businesses.
 Now retired, Richard focuses his energies on Christian philanthropic activities.

-Gerrit Burke is a software analyst and project lead for a local small business, supporting science and technology projects for the Army.
+Gerrit Burke does capture management and business development for a local government contractor, supporting cybersecurity and operations projects for DoD and NASA.
 Born in Germany to a military family stationed abroad, Gerrit has always enjoyed travelling and experiencing first hand many corners, cultures, and perspectives of the world.
 This, combined with his love of computers and gadgets, led him to obtain degrees in International Business/Information Systems and Spanish from Mississippi State University.

 Gerrit has been involved with Maranatha since 2006, when a friend with camp connections rescued him from spending a summer frying chicken to work as a camp counselor.
 The following summer, touched by the accepting, spiritually intelligent, and fundamentally caring nature of those he encountered, Gerrit returned to Maranatha as a Head counselor.